russellw/clause-normal-form/README.md

 distinct_obj(name)
 ```

-Distinct object.
-Two distinct objects are equal if and only if they have the same name.
+Distinct object, as defined in the TPTP: it is an axiom that two different distinct objects are not equal to each other.
+(By contrast, two different variables may or may not be equal to each other.)

 ```
 integer(val)